ARCCSS-extremes/climpact/README.md

    https://github.com/ARCCSS-extremes/climpact/archive/master.zip
        This will create a directory named "climpact-master".

-2) Cd to the climpact2-master directory created in step 1, open R and run *source('server/climpact.master.installer.r')* to install the required R packages.
+2) Cd to the climpact-master directory created in step 1, open R and run *source('server/climpact.master.installer.r')* to install the required R packages.
    You may be asked whether you would like to make a personal library, in most cases the answer should be 'yes'.
 Once complete, quit R by typing